 Batch processing is the most common way business users are using today.
 Here, the ingestion layer garners and groups source data on a periodic basis and subsequently sends that data into the destination system.

 In this type of data ingestion, users made groups to process data, and the processing is done on the basis of any logical ordering, the activation of certain conditions, or a simple schedule.
 In cases wherein, real-time is not important, batch processing is typically used, since it’s generally easier and more affordably implemented than other types of ingestion.
+Learn more about JAMS processing software and how it can help your business.

 Real-time processing, also known as, stream processing or streaming doesn’t involve groupings at all.
 In this type of processing, data is collected, changed, and finally loaded as soon as it’s created or recognized by the data ingestion layer.